 - Shadow Mummy (Old gen consoles and 3DS versions)

 Corruption: Official Lore

-Corruption can be considered as a form of cancer caused by the sins of the ones living in Terraria.
-The vile actions of the evildoers along with the innate evil present in all living beings are what fuels Corruption.
+Corruption can be considered a form of cancer caused by the sins of the ones living in Terraria.
+The vile actions of the evildoers, along with the innate evil present in all living beings, are what fuels Corruption.

-Its main purpose is to keep the evil contained by restoring balance to life, and then unleashing it all to destroy the balance scale.
-In the end, the world should be nothing more than a lifeless abyss.
+Its main purpose is to keep the evil contained by restoring balance to life and then unleashing it all to destroy the balance scale.
+Ultimately, the world should be nothing more than a lifeless abyss.

 The Crimson features a creepy aesthetic of a fleshly infection and crimson gore.
-As the name suggests, the Crimson biome is a bright red biome that is generated randomly upon world creation.
-Unlike the dark wasteland aesthetic of the Corruption, Crimson has a much more subtle yet creepy vibe to it.
+As the name suggests, the Crimson biome is a bright red biome generated randomly upon world creation.
+Unlike the dark wasteland aesthetic of the Corruption, Crimson has a much more subtle yet creepy vibe.

 Corruption tools are slightly faster with higher stats compared to their Corrupted counterparts.
-Similar to the Corruption, the area will adopt Crimson’s theme music, background, and the color of water if the infestation reaches a certain ratio.
+Like the Corruption, the area will adopt Crimson’s theme music, background, and water color if the infestation reaches a certain ratio.

-The Crimson expands and spreads by itself due to it being an evil biome.
+The Crimson expands and spreads by itself because it is an evil biome.
 The tiles will be affected by the biome if stayed in range for too long.
 However, the spread rate of the Crimson is not that great in the early stages of the game.
-Therefore, you have a lot of time to wander around and get ready.
+Therefore, you have much time to wander around and get ready.

 This changes as soon as the Wall of Flesh is defeated.
 The fleshly theme of the final Pre-Hardmode boss compliments well with the Crimson.
 Until the Plantera is defeated in the underground jungle, your world will experience an elevated rate of Crimson spread.